Schuylkill County, Pennsylvania: Politics

 While the Republican Party has been historically dominant in Schuylkill County politics, Democrats became dominant at the county level after the 2007 elections.
 John McCain received 53.6% of the vote to 44.9% for Barack Obama in November 2008.
 In the state row offices of the same election, each statewide winner carried the county.
 In 2006 Democrat Tim Seip won the heavily Republican 125th House district and Bob Casey Jr. carried Schuylkill when he unseated incumbent Republican US Senator Rick Santorum.
 For many years, the county was represented in the United States House of Representatives by conservative Democrat Tim Holden of St. Clair.
 Former State Representative Dave Argall won the special election of March 3 to succeed the late State Senator Jim Rhoades and was sworn in on March 17.
 Jerry Knowles won the special election for Argall's seat in the 124th House district on May 19.
 In 2010, the GOP regained ground when Seip was defeated for reelection by Republican Mike Tobash.
 In 2011, the GOP reclaimed the county government.

 This GOP resurgence has been followed by the subsequent election of Donald Trump in 2016, where he received 69% of the area's popular vote to Hillary Clinton's 26.7%.
-Trump received the highest percentage of the vote of any presidential candidate since 1964, when Lyndon B. Johnson won the county in his national landslide victory.
+Trump received the highest percentage of the vote of any Republican presidential candidate in the county's history.
+He subsequently received 70.6% of the vote in his triumph in 2024, making it the best performance for a Republican in the county in presidential history, and the first Republican presidential candidate to crack 70% of the vote in the county.